 - The illusion that anyone gets things done is just that – an illusion.
 Most of the productivity gurus who get things done have a secret: they have a staff.
-And the staff takes care of most of the stuff that g.
+And the staff takes care of most of the stuff.

 The Perfect Boss

 Since there are very few readers of this blog that don’t have to make money to survive, we all have to deal with bosses, even if we are self-employed.
 Yet most of us somewhere deep down believe that if we had better bosses, we would be more productive.